Sara Banerji

-Sara Banerji (née Mostyn) (born 6 June 1932) is a British author, artist and sculptor.
+Sara Banerji (née Mostyn; 6 June 1932 – 2 November 2025) was a British author, artist and sculptor.
 She was born in England, but lived in Southern Rhodesia and then in India for many years.
-She now lives in Oxford with her family.
+She later lived in Oxford with her family.

-Biography

-Banerji was born in 1932, one of the children of Anita Mostyn, a novelist who wrote in the 1950s under the pen name Anne Mary Fielding, and Sir Basil Mostyn, the 13th Baronet of Mostyn, in Stoke Poges, Buckinghamshire, in England.
-One of her ancestors is Henry Fielding.
+Early life

+Banerji was born on 6 June 1932, eldest of four children (two sons, two daughters) of Sir Basil Mostyn, 13th Baronet, and Anita Mary, daughter of Lieutenant Colonel Rowland Charles Feilding, of the Coldstream Guards.
+Anita Mostyn was a novelist, writing as Anne Mary Fielding (sic) in the 1950s.
+She was a great-granddaughter of the Basil Feilding, 7th Earl of Denbigh, a courtier; one of her relatives was Henry Fielding, whose grand-uncle was the 3rd Earl of Denbigh (note: the family surname varied in spelling).

 In 1939, when Banerji was seven, World War II began, and she was evacuated to various large and old country mansions.
-Her father, Basil Mostyn, fought in the war.
+Her father, Basil Mostyn, fought in the war, becoming a lieutenant in the Royal Army Service Corps.

 After the war was over, Banerji emigrated with her family to Southern Rhodesia, where her father grew tobacco.
 The family lived in a single mud rondavel with no electricity or running water.

+Career

-Banerji later travelled around Europe.
-She worked as an au pair and also attended art school in Austria.
-She has worked as an artist, and held exhibitions of her oil paintings in India.
-She taught riding whilst in India, and has been a jockey.
-She is a sculptor, and has been a waitress.
+Banerji later travelled around Europe, working as an au pair and attending art school in Austria.
+She worked as an artist, holding exhibitions of her oil paintings in India.
+She also worked in sculpture.
+In India, she taught riding and rode as a jockey.

-Banerji worked in a coffee house in Oxford, where she met her future husband, Ranjit Banerji, who was an undergraduate from India.
-He was a customer in the coffee house.
+Whilst working in a coffee house in Oxford, one of her customers was her future husband, Ranjit Banerji, an undergraduate from India.
 They married and moved to India, where they lived for 17 years.
 Banerji attempted to run a dairy farm, but was defeated by seasons of heavy rain.
 The Banerji family returned to England in 1973.
-Ranjit and Sara had £5 each, giving the family a total of £10.
+The family's total available funds were £10, Ranjit and Sara having £5 each.
 Banerji borrowed money, bought some ponies at auction and gave riding lessons.
-A while later, she started a gardening business in Sussex.
+She subsequently started a gardening business in Sussex.

-Banerji now lives in Oxford, where she has taught writing in the Oxford University Department for Continuing Education.
+Banerji lived in Oxford, where she taught writing in the Oxford University Department for Continuing Education until her death.
 She and her husband, who died in 2022, practised meditation and yogic flying every day.
-They have three daughters and five grandchildren.
-Banerji has frequently held exhibitions of her work.
+Banerji frequently held exhibitions of her work.

+Banerji died on 2 November 2025, at the age of 93.

+Personal life

+On 4 March 1957, she married Ranjit Banerji.
+They had three daughters and five grandchildren.